ronaldbosma/LogicApps.ServiceProviders.ApplicationInsights.TrackAvailability/README.md

    > Use `azd provision` to only deploy the infra and specify `true` for the `includeLogicApp` parameter.
 Other parameters can be `false`.
    > Note this template sets the .NET version `v9.0`, but it will automatically be changed to `v8.0` in the following step when using `func azure functionapp publish`.

+1. Remove the extension bundle environment variables.
+   1. Navigate to the deployed Logic App and open the Environment variables tab.
+   1. Remove the `AzureFunctionsJobHost__extensionBundle__id` and `AzureFunctionsJobHost__extensionBundle__version` variables and save the changes.

+   > This is necessary because the extension bundle else the extension won't be loaded.

 1. Deploy the [Sample Logic App](/samples/nuget-package-based/LogicApp/).
    1. Open a prompt and navigate to the `/samples/nuget-package-based/LogicApp` directory.
    1. Execute the following command.
 Replace `<logicAppName>` with your Logic App name.
 This will build and deploy the Logic App.